 Second Day Training Objectives

-Psychologists will learn how to develop research-based, flexible test batteries for the assessment of individuals experiencing complex trauma related spectrum disorders.
+Clinicians will learn how to develop research-based, flexible test batteries for the assessment of individuals experiencing complex trauma related spectrum disorders.

 Gain knowledge and practice with integrating new research on administering and complex trauma when interpreting the MMPI-2 with individuals who have histories of traumatic events.

 Gain an understanding of recommendations adaptations and interpretation considerations for using interpreting other common psychological test instruments when assessing individuals with experiencing the effects of having experienced traumatic events.

 Gain understanding of older controversies and research that shows differences between presentation patterns in those malingering and those with actual dissociative disorders.
 Learn about the benefits of clinically and with performance validity tests.